MeshInspector/mrbind-pybind11/README.md

 ### How to use?

 This isn't header-only unlike the upstream Pybind.
 You must build the `pybind11nonlimitedapi_stubs` shared library and link your code against it.

+Link against `python3.lib` on Windows (as opposed to a version-specific `python3??.lib`).
+On Mac, pass `-Xlinker -undefined -Xlinker dynamic_lookup` and don't link Python at all (same as you would normally do with upstream Pybind).
+On Linux don't link Python at all (undefined references are not checked during library linking).

 You must also build N `pybind11nonlimitedapi_MyLib_3.??` shared libraries, for each Python version you want to support (3.8, 3.9, etc), and distribute them as a part of your wheel.
 The correct library is selected at runtime.